jkaninda/njia/README.md

 ---

-## Licensing
+## License

-njia is Apache-2.0.
-Test cases and fixtures adapted from gorilla/mux are BSD-3-Clause and retain their original copyright header; see `NOTICE`.
+Apache-2.0.
+Test cases and fixtures adapted from gorilla/mux are BSD-3-Clause and retain their original copyright header; see [`NOTICE`](NOTICE).